BlueNalgene/LunAero_C/README.md

 ```sh
 /path/to/LunAero_C/LunAero_Moontracker
 ```
 and the program will run.
-Alternatively, you can create a desktop icon by copying the file `execution_script/C_LunAero_Moontracker` from this `git` repository to your desktop.
-Note that this script assumes you pulled this `git` repository to the Documents folder, so you will need to edit the link in the file if you installed things in another location.
 We recommend the following steps to run the program well:

 ### Edit the Settings